 Your content will only be read if it’s easy to find and readily available.
 Promote your KB to ensure it’s at employees fingertips by adding it to your drop down department site menu bar and adding appropriate tags for searchability.
 Turn on ‘advertise now’ when posting new content that can be displayed on your homepage news feed!

 Are you interested in created a knowledge database for your company or have you created one using your company intranet?
 We want to hear from you in the comment section below!
-See a knowledge database in action by requesting a demo.
+See a knowledge database in action by contacting us today.